Find a Cheaper Electricity Provider and Save Money in 2025!

-Solar Kits range in price from €1,000 to €8,000+ depending on the amount of panels you choose to install.
+Solar panel kits range in price from €1,000 to €8,000+ depending on the amount of panels you choose to install.
 DIY solar panel kits allow you to install your own solar panels at home without the need for contracting a professional solar panel installation company.
-There are no SEAI grants available for DIY solar kits.
+There are no SEAI grants available for DIY solar panel kits.

-The cost of a solar panel kit can vary greatly but range from €1,000 to €8,000+ depending on the number of panels you choose to install.
+The cost of a solar panel kit can vary greatly but range from €1,000 to €8,000+ depending on the number of panels you select to install.

-DIY kits are often seen as a cheap alternative to having solar panels professionally installed, however there are several hidden costs to take into account that will further increase their cost:
+DIY kits are often seen as a cheap alternative to having solar panels professionally installed, however there are several costs to take into account:

 DIY Solar Panel Kit Hidden Costs